gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 ## In-class work

 ### Discuss three types of text file formats for storing data - 15 min**

+Search and find descriptions and documentation for these three data text files.
+They all are file types that store data as text.

+Compare and contrast these data text files and their formats
-  * Rows and column text files such as CSV and delimited files
+  * CSV and other delimited files - Rows and column data text files
   * JSON
+      We will work with JSON in much more depth in Tablea part 2 when we retieve data from APIs
   * XML

-### Code-along: import csv files delimited with various delimiters - 15 min**
+### Code-along: import CSV files delimited with various delimiters - 15 min**
   * Although many people use the names synonymously, there are differences between CSV and simpler delimited files

-  * Download these files again if you don't have them available
+1. Download these files for use in this code along
     * [products.csv](https://s3-us-west-2.amazonaws.com/learn-assets.galvanize.com/gSchool/ds-curriculum/precourse/products.csv)
     * [purchases.txt](https://s3-us-west-2.amazonaws.com/learn-assets.galvanize.com/gSchool/ds-curriculum/precourse/purchases.txt)
-  In a file manager (Explorer on Windows, Finder on Mac), click on the products.csv file to open it in Excel
+2. In a file manager (Explorer on Windows, Finder on Mac), click on the products.csv file to open it in Excel
-    * Note that the data imported successfully; this is because this CSV file happens to designated the columns and data in a way that matches Excel's default import settings
+    * Note that the data imported successfully; this is because this CSV file happens to be encoded way that matches Excel's default import settings
-  * Import the purchases.txt file by clicking on it
+3. In a file manager such as Finder (Mac) or Explorer (Windows) clicking on the purchases.txt file to import it
-    * Note that the data didn't import into Excel successfully; this is because you can't depend on the "click on the file in a file manager" way of importing data
+    * Note that the data didn't import into Excel successfully.
+As analyts we can not depend on the "click the file in a file manager" way of importing data
-  * Import using Excel's Data > From Text functionality
+        * Rather,  our habit for importing delimited files should be to import delimited files using Excel's Data > From Text functionality

+4. View the purchases.txt file in a text editor such as Notepad (Windows), TextEdit (Mac) or a text editor with more functionality such as Atom or Sublime
+4. Import purchase.txt using Excel's Data > From Text
+      * Chose settings in the From Text dialog box to import the data successfully from the file

 ### !challenge